-Many van lifers, including the two of us, jumped straight into using solar to power our electronics.
-Solar power can be one of the best solutions for a van because once you’ve got the setup it’s portable, practically free and clean to use on a daily basis.
+Living on the road often requires the need for electricity to power devices and household items such as fridges and fans.
+Solar power is becoming quite an accessible solution for a van because once you’ve got the setup it’s portable, practically free and clean to use on a daily basis.

-But installing electricity is complicated.
+Installing electricity is quite an involved process.
 There is a lot of planning that has to go into running wires.
 It can be downright dangerous if done incorrectly and often involves drilling holes or making permanent changes to your vehicle.

-If you want to avoid the hassle of electric and just hit the road; a solar generator is a great alternative to look into.
+If you want to avoid the hassle of a fixed electrical install and just hit the road; a solar generator is a great alternative to look into.

 What is a solar generator? (and what it’s not)